-Another potential problem for many students revolves around health, and studies have shown that students with poor oral health are more likely to have problems performing at school than those who practice good oral hygiene and visit the dentist for regular checkup and cleaning.
+Another potential problem for many students revolves around health.
+Studies have shown that students with poor oral health are more likely to have questions performing at school than those who practice good oral hygiene and visit the dentist for regular checkups and cleaning.
 How, exactly, can issues with oral health affect student performance?
 Here’s what you need to know about the link between the two.

 The Distraction Caused by Pain

-Poor oral hygiene and a failure to schedule regular dental visits can cause a number of problems for children, starting with the spread of bacteria in the mouth, leading to plaque and tartar buildup.
-This, in turn, can cause issues like gum disease (including swelling, tenderness, bleeding, and other issues), as well as tooth decay (including cavities and more severe infection).
+Poor oral hygiene and a failure to schedule regular dental visits can cause several problems for children, starting with the spread of bacteria in the mouth, leading to plaque and tartar buildup.
+This, in turn, can cause issues like gum disease (including swelling, tenderness, bleeding, and other problems), as well as tooth decay (including cavities and more severe infection).

-Naturally, these conditions can cause pain, whether it affects the gum tissue, a single infected tooth, or multiple teeth.
-Students that suffer from dental pain may be naturally distracted, both in school and at home while they study, and they may miss more school than healthier peers, further impacting their performance in school.
+These conditions can naturally cause pain, whether it affects the gum tissue, a single infected tooth, or multiple teeth.
+Students that suffer from dental pain may be inherently distracted, both in school and at home, while they study, and they may miss more school than healthier peers, further impacting their performance in school.

-Studies have actually shown that students dealing with oral health concerns are more likely to miss school and suffer performance setbacks as a result.
-A study published in 2011, drawing data from the North Carolina Child Health Assessment and Monitoring Program from 2008, extrapolated that children with poor oral health were roughly three times as likely to miss school for issues related to dental pain.
-Further, these absences were linked to poor school performance, as opposed to absences for routine dental care.
+Studies have shown that students dealing with oral health concerns are more likely to miss school and suffer performance setbacks.
+A study published in 2011, drawing data from the North Carolina Child Health Assessment and Monitoring Program from 2008, extrapolated that children with poor oral health were roughly three times as likely to miss school for dental pain issues.
+Further, these absences were linked to poor school performance instead of absences for routine dental care.

-There’s just no getting around the fact that children suffering from poor oral health are more likely to experience dental pain, to miss school as a result, and to see performance issues as a result.
-This means they are doubly impacted by their condition – they’re not only distracted by pain in class, but they fall ever further behind when they miss school altogether due to dental pain.
+There’s just no getting around the fact that children suffering from poor oral health are more likely to experience dental pain, miss school as a result, and see performance issues.
+This means their condition doubly impacts them – they’re not only distracted by the pain in class, but they fall even further behind when they miss school altogether due to dental discomfort.

 Poor Nutrition and Other Health Concerns

-In addition to the physical and mental hurdles children must face when it comes to oral health concerns, they may also deal with social issues that impact them on an emotional level and further contribute to performance setbacks in school.
-If kids are suffering from oral pain, they may not have the energy to participate in social activity, which could be demoralizing.
+In addition to the physical and mental hurdles children must face when it comes to oral health concerns, they may also deal with social issues that impact them emotionally and further contribute to performance setbacks in school.
+If kids suffer from oral pain, they may not have the energy to participate in social activity, which could be demoralizing.

 Some oral health issues could also be embarrassing.
-In addition to oral pain, gum disease and tooth decay can cause symptoms like bad odor in the mouth, or even tooth loss in extreme cases, and these issues could affect a child’s confidence.
+In addition to oral pain, gum disease and tooth decay can cause a foul odor in the mouth or even tooth loss in extreme cases, and these issues could affect a child’s confidence.

-The long and short of it is that oral health problems impact children in a variety of ways that could negatively affect their school performance.
-Ensuring good oral health with a proper regimen of at home care and regular dental visits is not only better for a child’s health, but also for ability to perform in the school setting.
+The long and short of it is that oral health problems impact children in various ways that could negatively affect their school performance.
+Ensuring good oral health with a proper regimen of at-home care and regular dental visits is better for a child’s health and the ability to perform in the school setting.